peregrine-884/EcoFilter/README準備中.md

 # Intelligent Trash Bin with AI Technology

 ## Introduction
  We have developed **an intelligent trash bin** equipped with AI technology.
 This trash bin automatically identifies whether a PET bottle is recyclable or not, and removes non-recyclable items.
-As depicted in the gif below, it accurately detects labeled or capped PET bottles.
+As depicted in the gif below, it accurately detects labeled or capped PET bottles.<br>
 ![動作デモGIF](img/intro2.gif)

  This machine utilizes deep learning from YOLOv5 to detect PET bottles, labels, and caps.
 In this project, we created an original dataset consisting of various PET bottles with labels or caps, as well as those without such decorations.
 Additionally, we programmed the Jetson Nano to control a servo motor, allowing the machine to remove bottles with decorations.